 During my girls’ day out at Rancho la Puerta in Tecate, we enjoyed the best of both worlds…a full day’s schedule that also allowed lots of time for swimming, meditating, and rest.

 When we went wine tasting in Valle de Guadalupe, we let our appetite for tacos and interesting wines dictate our schedule, with siestas at our lovely hotel.
-Wherever you are in Mexico, you’re likely to feel a warm welcome and relaxed vibe from locals.

 So sip a margarita.
 Sigh over a sunset.
 Mexico awaits.